xilen0x/xilen0x/README.md

 ### Hi there 👋
-I’m a Computer Engineer, specializing in Big Data & Data Science, looking for a Data related role.
+I’m a Big Data & Data Science, specializing in data engineering.

-Skills: GNU-Linux, Python, R, Web scraping, SQL, Tableau & +.
+Skills: GNU-Linux, Python, R, Web scraping, SQL, Tableau, Git & +.
 - 📫 How to reach me: https://www.linkedin.com/in/carlos-astorga/
 <!--
 **xilen0x/xilen0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.